-SHAREHOLDER ENGAGEMENT PRIORITIES FOR 2022
+SHAREHOLDER ENGAGEMENT PRIORITIES FOR 2024

-In 2022, ERAFP will focus in particular on collaborative initiatives and investor coalitions covering the following main themes:
+In 2024, ERAFP will focus in particular on collaborative initiatives and investor coalitions covering the following main themes:

-- promoting strategies that comply with the objectives of the Paris Agreement, including clearly defined objectives and action plans to achieve carbon neutrality by 2050; - promoting a clearly defined governance framework that includes the management of climate change-related risks and opportunities at the highest level of responsibility of a company's management bodies; - contributing positively to the SDGs by encouraging the assessment of activities' impact on the SDGs and by disseminating best practices; - combatting aggressive tax optimisation, in particular by promoting greater transparency in financial reporting by multinational groups;
+- promoting strategies that comply with the objectives of the Paris Agreement, including clearly defined objectives and action plans to achieve carbon neutrality by 2050.
+ERAFP will pay particular attention to promoting entities striving to align themselves with a scenario in which warming is limited to 1.5°C; - combatting aggressive tax optimisation, in particular by promoting greater transparency in financial reporting by multinational groups; - promoting biodiversity integration policies and strategies within portfolio companies.

-ERAFP's position on matters likely to be subject to discussion at shareholder meetings is detailed in the following section on voting policy.
-In 2022, in the context of implementing this policy, ERAFP will pay particular attention to the following themes:
+ERAFP's position on matters likely to be discussed at shareholder meetings is detailed in the following section on voting policy.
+In 2024, in the context of implementing this policy, ERAFP will pay particular attention to the following themes:

-- the implementation of responsible dividend distribution policies; - the proportion of women on boards; - the promotion of the principles of transparency, equity and moderation in determining executive remuneration; - the consideration of CSR issues, particularly climate change, in corporate governance.
+- transparency of the company's business and its financial position; - the implementation of responsible dividend distribution policies; - the proportion of women on boards; - the promotion of the principles of transparency, equity and moderation in determining executive remuneration; - the consideration given to CSR issues, particularly climate change, in corporate governance.